-4. Use your scissors to poke a small hole in the center of your bowl (you will probably need adult assistance with this part).
-Push your white string through the hole and tape it inside the bowl with your other ribbon.
+3. Have an adult use your scissors to poke a small hole in the center of your paper bowl.
+Push your white string through the hole, tie a knot in the end and tape it down inside the bowl.

 5. Finish your cute and colorful jellyfish craft by gluing on googly eyes.
 Isn’t it adorable?
 My daughter has loved to hold it by the string and walk it around making it’s little tentacles jiggle.

 Looking for some fun books to go along with this jellyfish craft?
 Try one of these:

 – Peanut Butter and Jellyfish by Jarrett J. Krosoczka